gryc-inra/gryc-docker/README.md

 ## 1. List of Environment variables used by the app

+You can set all informations: login, passwords, api key, etc...
+In the .env files in the folder docker.
+You may copy all *.env.dist to *.env, and edit the new files.

+### app.env

 1. DATABASE_URL

     This is the URL to connect the application to the MYSQL database (eg: mysql://login:password@host:port/databaseName)